Cassius Marsh, 49ers DE: ‘There’s Nothing Fun About’ Playing For New England Patriots

 — NESN (@NESN) May 27, 2018

-All in all, the Patriots experience was such a negative one for Marsh that he claims he purposely tried to get himself waived from the team and even aired his grievances in a meeting with head coach Bill Belichick.
+All in all, the Patriots experience was such a negative one for Marsh that he claims he purposely tried to get himself waived from the team, and even aired his grievances in a meeting with head coach Bill Belichick.
 But with the 49ers claiming him off the waiver wire midway through the recently completed 2017 season, he appears to be happy to be playing football once again.
 Despite his reserve status, Marsh was tied for third in sacks, with a total of two in six games, and also tied for the team lead with two forced fumbles.

 Given the controversial nature of what Cassius Marsh said about the New England Patriots, USA Today wrote that many Patriots fans apparently weren’t happy with the 25-year-old defensive end’s remarks.
 This was inferred from a recent tweet of Marsh’s, where he said he “definitely stacked up some new haters” following the San Francisco Chronicle interview.
 So far, the Patriots have not commented on Marsh’s interview, but as USA Today suggested, it might not be surprising if no one from the team raises a fuss about an ex-player remarking that “it’s not exactly fun and games” in the team’s locker room.